MyGet/NuGetPackages/README.md

 # NuGetPackages

-My collection of home-made NuGet packages :)
+Our collection of home-made NuGet packages :)

 ## NuSpec